tfabris/BlueGigaEmpeg/README.md

 - On the car stereo, initiate pairing mode while the blue LED on the BlueGigaEmpeg module is lit.
 Look for the device "empeg Car" and pair it.

-- If the pairing doesn't work the first time, also try initiating pairing from the car stereo *after* the blue LED on the BlueGigaEmpeg module goes out.
-  From your car stereo's touch screen interface, tell it to search for Bluetooth devices, and when the device "empeg Car" appears, select it.

 - Your car stereo might put up a random number on the screen and prompt you to confirm that number on the device.
 The BlueGigaEmpeg will automatically confirm that number for you.